Stan Wawrinka: 2022: ATP semifinal, 60th Top-10 win, back to top 150

-2023–2025: 70th major event, third-oldest ATP semifinalist
+2023–2024: 70th major event, third-oldest ATP semifinalist

 In 2023, Wawrinka completed his first full season since 2019.
 In this season, he achieved his most number of matches played since 2019, highest win percentage since 2020, and reached his first ATP final since 2019.
-At the Grand Slam level, Wawrinka reached the third round for the first time since 2020 with his wins against Tomás Martín Etcheverry at Wimbledon and New York in the second round, before losing in straight sets to eventual finalist Novak Djokovic and in four sets to Jannik Sinner, respectively.
+At the Grand Slam level, Wawrinka reached the third round for the first time since 2020 with his wins against Tomás Martín Etcheverry at Wimbledon and US Open in the second round, before losing in straight sets to eventual finalist Novak Djokovic and in four sets to Jannik Sinner, respectively.
 He concluded his year ranked world No. 49, his highest ranking since 2020.

 Wawrinka began his 2023 season at the inaugural United Cup, leading Team Switzerland into the group stage in Brisbane, Australia.
 He won his first match against Alexander Bublik of Kazakhstan but lost his next match against Hubert Hurkacz of Poland, both in straight sets, ultimately becoming unsuccessful to progress to the host city and elimination stage.
-His Australian season ended in Melbourne, with a first round loss to Alex Molčan in five sets.
+His Australian season ended at the 2023 Australian Open, with a first round loss to Alex Molčan in five sets.

 Back in Europe, Wawrinka participated in the first round of Davis Cup Qualifying round for Team Switzerland against Team Germany in Trier, Germany.
 He lost his first match to Alexander Zverev in straight sets but followed this up with a three-set win against Daniel Altmaier which allowed Switzerland to progress to the Davis Cup Finals group stage in September.
 In Rotterdam, Wawrinka defeated Bublik and Richard Gasquet for his first tour-level quarterfinal of the year.
 He lost his match to eventual finalist Jannik Sinner in straight sets but improved his ranking to world No. 105.
 At his next tournament in Marseille, he followed up with a quarterfinal appearance following three-set wins against Zizou Bergs and Richard Gasquet, before losing in straight sets to Arthur Fils.
 With his run, he returned to the top 100.